dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 # Ch 2: The Determinants

-## The 3, the 5, the 8, and the 18 determinants
+## The 3, the 5, the 8, and the 18 Determinants

 - 3 big cycles:
 	- Capital markets cycle